dszakallas/kustomize-plugins/README.md

 - `spec.source.path`: The path to the Kustomize source directory to be rendered.
 This path is relative to the `kustomization.yaml` file that includes the plugin.
 - `spec.source.fieldPath`: Optionally specify a field in the YAML to project.
+- `spec.source.options`: (Optional) Kustomize build options applied when rendering the source directory.
+  - `spec.source.options.reorder`: (Optional) Specifies the order in which resources should be output.
+Valid values:
+    - `"legacy"` - Use legacy ordering
+    - `"result"` - Use result ordering
+  - `spec.source.options.addManagedbyLabel`: (Optional) A boolean that, if `true`, adds a `app.kubernetes.io/managed-by` label to all resources.
+  - `spec.source.options.loadRestrictions`: (Optional) Specifies restrictions on where files can be loaded from.
+Valid values:
+    - `"none"` - No restrictions, allowing absolute or relative paths outside the kustomization directory
+    - `"rootOnly"` - Restrict file loads to the kustomization directory or below (default)
+    - `"unknown"` - Unknown restriction mode
+  - `spec.source.options.pluginConfig`: (Optional) Plugin configuration for the source build.
+    - `spec.source.options.pluginConfig.pluginRestrictions`: (Optional) Specifies plugin restrictions.
+Valid values:
+      - `"none"` - No restrictions, all plugins allowed
+      - `"builtinsOnly"` - Only built-in plugins allowed
+      - `"unknown"` - Unknown restriction mode
+    - `spec.source.options.pluginConfig.fnpLoadingOptions.enableExec`: (Optional) A boolean that, if `true`, allows execution of external plugins (exec-based plugins).
+    - `spec.source.options.pluginConfig.helmConfig.enabled`: (Optional) A boolean that, if `true`, enables Helm chart rendering.
 - `spec.targets`: A list of target selectors to identify where the rendered content should be injected.
 - `spec.targets.select`: A selector to identify the target resources.
 It supports fields like `group`, `version`, `kind`, `name`, and `namespace`.